ivpn/ivpn.net/src/content/en/pages/privacy-guides/self-audit-part2.md

 Use the following text into Wireshark display filter input, adapt the variables (written in capital letters): `(ip or ipv6) and not (ip.addr == SERVER_IP and udp.port == SERVER_PORT) and not (icmpv6 or llmnr or dhcp or mdns) and not (ip.host matches ".255$" or ip.addr == 224.0.0.0/4)`.
 If your VPN is using V2Ray obfuscation using VMESS/TCP, you will need to replace `udp.port` by `tcp.port`.

-Here is the filter explained:
+Here is a detailed breakdown of this filter:

 * `(ip or ipv6)`: match Internet Protocol (IPv4 and IPv6) packets.
 This discards other protocols such as [ARP](https://en.wikipedia.org/wiki/Address_Resolution_Protocol) or [Ethernet](https://en.wikipedia.org/wiki/Ethernet) that are not relevant for the current scenario.
 * `not (ip.addr == SERVER_IP and udp.port == SERVER_PORT)`: